Our Blog

 Monday, January 16th, 2023

 Older Adults Should Plan to Get Help Early This Tax Season Many seniors turn to their senior center or other community resources for help with their taxes.
 This year, many centers still have limited appointments available, making it critical for seniors and family caregivers to reach out early to get an appointment booked.
-Kelly Elswick, an Area Agency on Aging 1-B Resource Specialist who manages our Resource Database, has been busy contacting ...
+Kelly Elswick, an AgeWays Resource Specialist who manages our Resource Database, has been busy contacting local organizations to understand ...

 Continue Reading